HarryHongg/Csci5611/project1/README.md

 They are shown in the whole video.
 I used TTC to calculate the avoidance force.
 It is obviously shown at the bottom left at beginning of the video.
 ## Particle system
 I implemented particle system which appear on about 20 second of the video.
 The particles appear from goals as an agent reaches.
 They follow a specific pattern in general.
-But the movement of a single particle is different from others.
+But the movement of a single particle is random.
 ## 3D Rendering & Camera
 This is shown in the whole video.
 ## User Scenario Editing and Realtime User Interaction